prezoserver/docs/specification-1.0-draft.md

 #### 1.3 Definition of File

-Files are the resources which produce the user interface.
-Files may be implemented in one of the following ways:
+Files are the server resources which produce the user interface.
+Files may be implemented on the server in one of the following ways:

 * Literal - files which exist on the server's file system and produce some aspect of the user interface.

 * Virtual - files which do not exist on the server's file system but produce some aspect of the user interface through a server side mechanism.
 For example, a Java Servlet or an Apache URL Rewrite that produces a JavaScript file for a given URL.

-* Wrappers - files which exist on the file system that include another file or server side resource via Server Side Includes (SSI) to produce some aspect of the user interface.
-For example, a static JavaScript file which uses SSI to include a JSP, ASP, PHP, or any other dynamic resource that produces the content.
+* Wrappers - files which exist on the file system that simply include another file or server side resource via Server Side Includes (SSI) to produce some aspect of the user interface.
+For example, a JavaScript file which  uses SSI to include a JSP, ASP, PHP, or any other dynamic resource to produce its content.

 ## 2.0 Requirements